AdiPun/Playbuffer-RunRight/README.md

 - All the assets I used were from various talented creators on itch.io.

 ### RunRight
-It's a hot summer Tuesday, the Sun's just about to dip below the horizon and you're chasing a spaceship through a barren highway in the rocky mountains.
-All kinds of junk are being thrown your way in an effort to lose you.
+The sun's dipping below the horizon and you're chasing after a spaceship on a barren mountain motorway.
+It's throwing all kinds of junk overboard in an effort to lose you.
+There's no way it's getting away from you, after all, it stole your {thing that you like}.
-The worst part?
-It stole your {thing. you like not being stolen}.
+Jump, Slash, and Somersault your way through the debris and take back what is rightfully yours:

-Jump, Slash, and Somersault your way through the debris and take back what is rightfully yours.
-The {thing that you prefer to be on your person a majority of the time}
+{you know, that thing you like what you prefer not being stolen from you by a spaceship}

 ### Controls